"As each year passes, it raises my spirits to see the growing impact of the British Asian Trust, which I founded a little over 10 years ago."

 We want to see a South Asia that is free from poverty, where everyone can meet their full potential.

-We have four areas of programme work:
+We have five areas of programme work:

 We have a strong track record of investing in solutions that work for the long term and that can be taken to scale.